GeorgiPanaiotov/Fighter-Plane/README.md

 - Randomized enemy move patterns
 - Parallax effect for background
 - Explosion animation
+- Simple saving system which saves you high score in local storage

 # How to start the game
 1. run `npm install` to install the necessary dependencies